Zayn Malik and Harry Styles’ One Direction Experience

 One Direction’s Harry Styles and Zayn Malik: Why This Friendship Needs To Be Saved

-Zayn Malik is a young man of meager beginnings who had a life changing opportunity in One Direction but after 5 years found himself unable to continue.
+Zayn Malik is a young man of meager beginnings who had a life changing opportunity in One Direction, but after five years found himself unable to continue.
 Now Z faces the same challenges with his own solo tours, but Malik has a plan now.

 “The idea of it [big solo gigs] totally freaked me out and I was paralyzed with anxiety.
 The plan is to start performing smaller venues and work my way up from there.
 This anxiety isn’t going to get the better of me.”